cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpmovemirrors.md

 ## Examples

-Moves mirrors from an existing Greenplum Database system to a different set of hosts:
+Moves mirrors from an existing Cloudberry Database system to a different set of hosts:

 ```shell
 $ gpmovemirrors -i move_config_file